-Mexico’s bloody growth story
+Mexico’s bloody growth story1st November 2013

 Mexico has increasingly become a destination for international companies looking to set up a low-cost production base to export to its neighbour, the United States.
 But the war raging between criminal gangs and law enforcement agencies is a security sore that continues to fester, causing problems for businesses and insurers alike.